LavanyaPobbathi/Sentence-Transformers-and-Multi-Task-Learning/DISCUSSION QUESTIONS.md

 ## 2. Multi-Task vs. Separate Models Decision

-Based on our implementation and test results:
+Based on the implementation and test results:

 ### Use Multi-Task Model When:
 1. Tasks share common features